visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ### Chick / 小鸡
 "This is a chick!
 Chicks are baby birds.
 They are yellow and go 'cheep, cheep!'"

-### Horse / 马
-"This is a horse!
-Horses are strong and fast.
-They carry people and love to run."

-### Donkey / 驴
-"This is a donkey!
-Donkeys have long ears and are very strong.
-They help people carry loads!"

 ### Sheepdog / 牧羊犬
 "This is a sheepdog!
 Sheepdogs help farmers watch the sheep.
 They are smart and love to work!"